eric-wood/roomba/README.md

 ```

 ### Roadmap
-* Add support for all Roomba SCI commands
+* Add support for all Roomba SCI commands (namely sensor reading!)
 * Create an optional DSL

 ### More Information